 \subsection{QUIC Overview}

+QUIC implements a reliable, encrypted transport based on UDP.
+A key improvement is low-latency connection establishment by combining the transport and TLS handshake into a single round-trip.
+This requires the inclusion of information usually exchanged in separate TCP and TLS handshakes in the first round-trip.
+Since QUIC is implemented in user-space~\cite{mhlq-ssdds-20}, several implementations with different default configurations are deployed, depending on application~needs.

-\paragraph{Connection setup} A common QUIC 1-RTT handshake is depicted in \autoref{fig:quic-connection-establishment}.
-All QUIC sessions start with an \texttt{Initial} sent by a client~\cite{RFC-9000}.
-A server replies with an \texttt{Initial} and a \texttt{Handshake} packet, either combined in a single (\emph{packet coalescence}) or two separate UDP datagrams, which need to be confirmed by the client using an \texttt{Initial ACK} and an additional \texttt{Handshake}.
-The server will resend \texttt{Initial} and \texttt{Handshake} packets when the retransmission timeout (RTO) expires due to of missing acknowledgements and the maximum number of retransmissions has not been reached.
+\paragraph{Connection setup} \autoref{fig:quic-connection-establishment} depicts the QUIC 1-RTT handshake.
+All QUIC connections start with an \textit{Initial} packet sent by a client, which includes the TLS ClientHello~\cite{RFC-9000}.
+A server replies with an \textit{Initial}~(incl. the TLS ServerHello) and a \textit{Handshake} packet~(incl. certificate and encrypted extensions), either combined in a single (\emph{packet coalescence}) or split into two separate UDP datagrams, \eg to improve the initial RTT estimate~\cite{mnhsw-rqmpi-24}.
+The server will resend \textit{Initial} and \textit{Handshake} packets when the retransmission timeout~(RTO) expires due to missing acknowledgments and if the maximum number of retransmissions has not been reached.

-QUIC tries to hide metadata but \texttt{Initial} and \texttt{Handshake} messages carry data about the QUIC~network stack deployed.
-An \texttt{Initial} packet includes the QUIC~version a client offers and a server agrees on.
-TLS data is exchanged during the~handshake.
+QUIC hides metadata by encrypting type specific bits, packet number length, and the packet number.
+Nevertheless, \textit{Initial} and \textit{Handshake} packets characterize the QUIC~network stacks with cleartext version information, connection IDs, retry token, and the packet length~(see \autoref{sec:information-encoding} ).

-\paragraph{Connection IDs} During a handshake, servers and clients agree on connection identifiers (CID).
-CIDs ensure that changes in addressing or ports do not cause connection tear downs, \eg during client migration.
-QUIC differentiates between source and destination identifiers (SCID, DCID), seen from the sending endpoint.
+\paragraphFirst{Connection IDs} Clients and servers establish connection identifiers (CIDs) during the handshake, to assign packets to connections.
+CIDs enable multiplexing QUIC connections over the same 5-tuple and ensure that connections survive changes in addresses or ports, \eg due to client migration.~QUIC distinguishes between source and destination IDs~(SCID, DCID), seen from the sending endpoint.

-Since the client cannot guess the server CID during the first \texttt{Initial} message, it uses a temporary value (\texttt{S1} in \autoref{fig:quic-connection-establishment}), which can be replaced by the server (ID \texttt{S2}).
-SCIDs and DCIDs are part of the unencrypted QUIC long header.
-This makes them available to on-path middle boxes such as load balancers and enables observing CIDs in passive measurements without knowing the originally selected TLS~secrets.
-CIDs are chosen randomly but may also encode information similar to TCP SYN cookies.
-To ensure high entropy despite information encoding and to prevent collisions between multiple connections, CIDs range between 8 and 20~bytes.
+Since the client cannot guess the CID a server wants to use, it uses a temporary value (\texttt{S1} in \autoref{fig:quic-connection-establishment}), which can be replaced by the server~(ID \texttt{S2}).
+SCIDs and DCIDs are unencrypted.
+This enables exposure to middleboxes (\eg load balancers) and enables observing CIDs in passive measurements without knowing TLS~secrets.